Don Mattrick

 Donald Allan Mattrick (born February 13, 1964) is a Canadian businessman who co-founded Distinctive Software (DSI) in 1982 in Vancouver at age 17, while graduating from high school and attending Simon Fraser University where he studied business and managerial economics.
-DSI became the largest independent game developer in North America and was then acquired by Electronic Arts in 1991 who renamed it to EA Vancouver and later EA Canada.
+DSI became the largest independent game developer in North America and was later acquired by Electronic Arts in 1991.
 Mattrick worked at EA Canada for 15 years as the president of Worldwide Studios.
-In 2007, he joined Microsoft as the president of the Interactive Entertainment Business, famous for developing Kinect for Xbox 360.
-From 2013 to 2015, he then became the CEO of publicly trading social gaming company Zynga.
+In 2007, he joined Microsoft as the president of the Interactive Entertainment Business, notably working to develop the Kinect for Xbox 360.
+Mattrick was the CEO of publicly trading social gaming company Zynga from 2013 to 2015.

 Career

 Distinctive Software

 In 1982, Mattrick and Jeff Sember co-founded Distinctive Software (DSI), creating the video game Evolution on the Apple II.
 Sember sold his equity stake in DSI to Mattrick in 1986.
 Paul Lee joined the board in the same year.
 In 1989, Paul Lee invested in DSI, becoming the only other shareholder, also taking on a full-time operating role as both the CFO and COO.
 In 1991, Mattrick was the chairman and the majority owner of DSI while Canadian businessman Tarrnie Williams was CEO.
 In the prior year, DSI had received two unsolicited acquisition offers.
 Instead of accepting, Mattrick chose to reach out to Trip Hawkins, founder of Electronic Arts, to discuss synergies between the two companies, leading to the subsequent acquisition of DSI by Electronic Arts (EA) which was accomplished through a pooling of interest transaction in July 1991.
 Prior to the acquisition, DSI was the largest independent game developer in North America and had 75 full-time employees working on various projects with companies like Konami, Broderbund, IBM, Disney, Mindscape and Accolade.
 DSI was best known for developing racing and sports games for the Amiga, Apple II, Commodore 64, and PC DOS platforms.